 Using Dried Elderberries

 You can use dried elderberries instead of fresh if you would like, but they will need to be rehydrated in water before combining with the honey.
-Otherwise it’s just an elderberry infused honey, which is also beneficial and nice, but not fermented.
+Otherwise, it’s just an elderberry infused honey.
+Which is also beneficial, but not fermented.

 My favorite place to get organic dried elderberries is Mountain Rose Herbs.